AdobeDocs/commerce-operations.en/help/release/release-notes/security/2-4-4-patches.md

 ## 2.4.4-p10

-The Adobe Commerce 2.4.4-p10 security release provides security bug fixes for vulnerabilities that have been identified in previous releases of 2.4.4.
+The Adobe Commerce 2.4.4-p10 security release provides security bug fixes for vulnerabilities identified in previous releases of 2.4.4.

 For the latest information about the security bug fixes, see [Adobe Security Bulletin APSB24-61](https://helpx.adobe.com/security/products/magento/apsb24-61.html).